 Here in north Texas, our winters can prove extremely unpredictable.
 Some days might prove mild and balmy.
 However, the weather might shift dramatically at any moment.
-Sudden cold fronts, freezing precipitation and high winds can develop suddenly and leave considerableimage of house for rent in texas damage.
+Sudden cold fronts, freezing precipitation and high winds can develop suddenly and leave considerable damage.
 You have to protect your home during these times, even if it’s a rental property.
 What are some things renters can do to make the property safer?

 Home maintenance is an important part of your responsibilities, even if you don’t own a home.
 Therefore, do what you can early this winter to make your property more secure.